Draft Report for Public Comment and Consultation

 The IFC & MIGA Independent Accountability Mechanism (CAO) Policy requires the International Finance Corporation (IFC) and Multilateral Investment Guarantee Agency (MIGA) Boards to initiate a review of the CAO Policy no later than five years after its effective date (July 1, 2021).
 In connection with that commitment and considering the relevance for, and timeline of, the work of the Task Force on Integration of World Bank Group Accountability Mechanisms (the “Task Force”), the IFC and MIGA Boards commissioned a targeted review of the CAO Policy (the Targeted Review) on an accelerated timeline.

-The Review Team is working in close coordination with the Task Force to ensure that relevant findings and recommendations from the CAO Targeted Policy Review are considered by the Task Force.
+The Review Team has been working in close coordination with the Task Force to ensure that relevant emerging findings and recommendations from the CAO Targeted Policy Review are considered by the Task Force.

 Objective